M4nw3l/pythonista-jscore-runtime/README.md

 - Modules and scripts loading may not work correctly for some javascript libraries and they may need manual adjustments to work correctly.
 - ModulesLoaderDelegate is using a private protcol / api as there is no other way to access the functionality otherwise.

+## Contribution
+Contributions are very much welcome!
+Please feel free to raise issues for problems encountered.
+Including details of what you tried and what happend, expected/actual results, code, stack traces etc, the more detail the better to help with debugging ideally.
+Pull requests for code contributions will be reviewed where time permits and accepted, if of sufficient quality, value, reasoning in scope to the module and the overall goals it aims to accomplish.
+The goals are ambitious and the code aims to provide and bootstrap underlying support for a fairly wide set of sophisticated mechanisms and functionality into Pythonista 3.
+So there is lots of room for contibutions small, medium and larger!